-Teachers lead their subject effectively across the school taking on board national initiatives, recent research and inspiring and motivating their colleagues to raise standards across the subject area. and regularly monitored and support colleagues in the improvement of other subjects.
+Teachers lead their subject effectively across the school taking on board national initiatives, recent research and inspiring and motivating their colleagues to raise standards across the subject area.
+Teachers ensure that the sequence of learning in units and the progression of learning throughout the subject they are leading across the school is focused, informed and regularly monitored and support colleagues in the improvement of other subjects.